The 9 steps you need to take to prepare for a potential financial crisis

 - Love pets?
 Consider dog sitting

 - Love yoga?
-Teach a class at your local rec center
+Teach a class at your local rec center, and maybe get a gym membership for free as a benefit perk!

 There are so many ways to make extra money, it may not be a lot at first, and it may not be steady, but it all adds up!
 I wrote about how I made an extra $2,912 one year just by doing random things for fun!